179 Second Street

 Callahan Firehouse Studio (Firehouse)

-Prior to the 1950's, Langley's fire fighting apparatus was housed at various locations around town.
+Prior to the 1950's, Langley's firefighting equipment was housed at various locations around town.

-A wooden firehouse was built west of the Peters' house in 1953.
-It had a siren on a wooden tower that "made a terrible noise" according the Peters.
+1953: A new wooden firehouse was built next to the Peters' home in 1953.
+It had a siren on a wooden tower that "made a terrible noise" according to the Peters.

 1958.
 Mr. and Mrs. Peters in the front yard of their house with the firehouse in the background (Courtesy Anna Primavera).